Malthegudum/raytracing/README.md

-# raytracing
+# Raytracing
-A simple 3d rendering engine with the ability to render spheres
+A simple 3d rendering engine in python using raytracing with the ability to render spheres.